 Forward reference searching helps a researcher do the following:

 Forward Author Searching.
 Forward reference searching can also be done to find a particular author and his or her works.
 This allows a researcher to review an author's later or more current works, and also examine new developments

 Tools for Forward Reference Searching (Available Through the FAU Libraries).
 Some, but not all, journal publishers show the number of times an article has been cited and may have links to the citing articles.
 Check the journal where an article was published for this feature.
-See Bioscience, Biotechnology and Biochemistry published by Taylor & Francis as one example (FAUNet log-on required).
+See this article in The New England Journal of Medicine for an example (FAUNet log-on required from off campus).

 Additional tools include: